Clean URLs (Permalinks) for WordPress on Lighttpd

 </IfModule>

-This rules tells Apache to check if the requested URL is a file or directory that exist on the server, otherwise append the requested URL to index.php.
+These rules tell Apache to check if the requested URL is a file or directory that exists on the server; otherwise, append the requested URL to index.php.
 The last statement can be written in Lighttpd’s mod_rewrite syntax as

 "^/(.+)/?$" => "/index.php/$1"

-If we only use this rule, the posts will load up fine, but all static files will not be available, that includes CSS files and images which isn’t desired.
-Apache handles this by checking if the requested URL exist as a file or directory.
-Unfortunately Lighttpd’s mod_rewrite has no way to check if a file exists.
-I’ve found out that a possible workaround for this is to use mod_magent which allows to embed LUA code in Lighttpd, and use it to check if files exist and handle the clean URLs.
-This seemed to me an overkill, and as some people noted it has some performance hit which I wanted to avoid.
+If we only use this rule, the posts will load up fine, but all static files will not be available; that includes CSS files and images, which isn’t desired.
+Apache handles this by checking if the requested URL exists as a file or directory.
+Unfortunately, Lighttpd’s mod_rewrite has no way to check if a file exists.
+I’ve found out that a possible workaround for this is to use mod_magnet, which allows embedding Lua code in Lighttpd, and use it to check if files exist and handle the clean URLs.
+This seemed to me like overkill, and as some people noted, it has some performance hit, which I wanted to avoid.

-I’ve figured out that I shouldn’t just translate the rewrite rules, instead I need to adapt them.
-In Apache we check if a file exist in order to be able to serve the static files.
+I’ve figured out that I shouldn’t just translate the rewrite rules; instead, I need to adapt them.
+In Apache, we check if a file exists in order to be able to serve the static files.
 The directories are checked so the server would be able to list them.
 The problem is now to achieve those objectives in Lighttpd.
-First we don’t really need to allow the directories to be listed (actually I’ve planed to block this option in my blog a long time ago).
+First, we don’t really need to allow the directories to be listed (actually I’ve planned to block this option in my blog a long time ago).
 So the rule about the directories can be fully ignored.
-All the static files that need to be served have an extension, this includes all the files I’ve uploaded.
-We note that WordPress generated permalinks never have a dot (‘.’) in their URLs.
+All the static files that need to be served have an extension; this includes all the files I’ve uploaded.
+We note that WordPress-generated permalinks never have a dot (‘.’) in their URLs.
 So we can exploit this behavior to achieve our goal.
-The following condition uses regular expressions to check if a given url has an extension, and if so serves it.
+The following condition uses regular expressions to check if a given URL has an extension, and if so, serves it.

 To sum everything up, our mod_rewrite configuration should look like this: